 The economic gain therefore far exceeds the savings linked to the reduction in the cost of waste treatment.

-This approach requires prior knowledge of energy consumption in the company and process optimization already in place.
-Its internal implementation can be facilitated by training Understanding best practice in energy management systems.
+This approach requires a good knowledge of the company's energy consumption and optimisation of the processes already in place.
+Internal implementation can be facilitated by training.
+Understanding best practice in energy management systems.

-Reflect on the company’s purpose and economic model
+Reflect on the company's raison d'être and business model

-This is an essential step for anyone considering a future for their business in a world constrained in resources and energy.
+It's an essential step for anyone planning a future for their business in a world with limited resources and energy.

-For example: in terms of commercial strategy, it would be a question of favoring local development and eliminating human and material movements to distant customers.
+For example, in terms of commercial strategy, this would mean favouring local development and eliminating the need to move people and materials to distant customers.

-The idea is to optimize the service provided and the material needed to design the products.
+The idea is to optimise the service provided and the materials needed to design the products.

 Transforming a sold product into a rental service changes the angle of attack in certain markets.
-The added value of the company then shifts from the sale of a product to the sale of a service linked to the product.
-As a result, the number of products produced could decrease.
-Companies taking this route will also need to take a closer look at product sustainability.
+The company's added value shifts from selling a product to selling a service linked to the product.
+As a result, the number of products manufactured could fall.
+Companies taking this route will also have to take a closer look at the sustainability of their products.

 Raise awareness among employees

-Finally, it is essential to raise employee awareness of the company's issues and strategy to obtain the support of as many people as possible for sobriety measures.
-Indeed, turning down the heating, switching to electric cars or encouraging carpooling can cause dissatisfaction.
-Education and emulation through games or competitions will strengthen team spirit around the company's sobriety objectives.
+Finally, it is essential to make employees aware of the issues and the company's strategy in order to get as many people as possible to sign up to energy-saving measures.
+Turning down the heating, switching to an electric car or encouraging car-sharing can lead to discontent.
+Education and emulation through games or competitions will strengthen the team spirit around the company's sobriety objectives.

-Climate emergency, on the one hand.
-End of the illusion of energy available in abundance and at low cost, on the other hand.
-Sobriety appears to be a credible lever for responding to economic and environmental challenges.
-On the business side, integrating sobriety in a sustainable way into its strategy means gaining a substantial advantage over the competition.
-Cost optimization, risk management or even brand image development: sobriety is a winning strategy on many levels.
-On the planet side, according to the IPCC, it could even make it possible to reduce global greenhouse gas emissions by 40 to 70 % by 2050.
+On the one hand, there is a climate emergency.
+On the other, the illusion of abundant, low-cost energy is coming to an end.
+Sobriety is emerging as a credible lever for meeting economic and environmental challenges.
+As far as companies are concerned, integrating sobriety into their strategy in a sustainable way means gaining a substantial competitive advantage.
+Cost optimisation, risk management and brand image development: sobriety is a winning strategy on many levels.
+As far as the planet is concerned, according to the IPCC, it could even reduce global greenhouse gas emissions by 40 to 70 % by 2050.
 Enough to achieve carbon neutrality?